-Here is a closer look at the timeline:
+Here's a look back at the case:

-DeAngelo was a police officer in Exeter, California, from 1973 to 1976, officials said.
+From 1973 to 1976, DeAngelo was a police officer in Exeter, California, officials said.

-DeAngelo was then a police officer in Auburn from 1976 to 1979 until he was fired for allegedly stealing a hammer and a can of dog repellent, The Associated Press reported, citing Auburn Journal articles from the time.
+He was fired for allegedly stealing a hammer and a can of dog repellent, The Associated Press reported, citing Auburn Journal articles from the time.

 The "Golden State Killer" would break into his victims' homes by prying open a window or door while they slept, the FBI said.